Ontario Title Protection Legislation

 Per FSRA’s transition rules, if you are a CFP professional or QAFP professional who started using the Financial Advisor title after January 1, 2020, you are only permitted to use the title once you hold an approved designation or license from a FSRA-approved credentialing body.
 You may change your title to Financial Planner or another title that is not restricted by FSRA’s title protection framework.

-The Financial Professionals Title Protection Act, 2019, specifically restricts the titles Financial Planner and Financial Advisor (and the variations of each identified above).
-It does not restrict the use of any other titles.
+The Financial Professionals Title Protection Act, specifically restricts the Financial Planner and Financial Advisor titles (and the variations of each identified above).
+The Act does not restrict the use of any other titles.
 Therefore, anyone using any other title is not required to change that title or take any other action as a result of FSRA’s title protection framework.

-CFP professionals and QAFP professionals may wish to voluntarily switch to using the regulated Financial Planner title to communicate their value to consumers and validate their education and expertise.
+CFP professionals and QAFP professionals may wish to voluntarily switch to using the regulated Financial Planner title to communicate their qualifications to consumers and validate their education and expertise.

 Once you obtain your CFP certification or QAFP certification you will immediately be permitted to use the Financial Planner title (or a restricted variation).

-FSRA has published a dedicated page for transition information online at: www.fsrao.ca/industry/financial-planners-and-financial-advisors/transition
+FSRA has published a dedicated page for transition information online: www.fsrao.ca/industry/financial-planners-and-financial-advisors/transition

 FSRA has also created the following transition chart to help practitioners understand the implementation of the new framework: